KNUT-DBLAB/k8s-deployment-guide/README.md

 6. Reboot
 7. Check the internet (`sudo apt get update`, `sudo apt get upgrade`)
+8. **TURN OF SWAP MEMORY!** It's required for k8s environment.
+You can do it with editing `/etc/fstab` file.
-8. Make ssh public key at _Dev_ VM (`dev-01`), and make k8s VMs available to access with ssh without password
+9. Make ssh public key at _Dev_ VM (`dev-01`), and make k8s VMs available to access with ssh without password
-9. Make ssh public key from your host PC(Windows), and make all VMs available to access with ssh without password with PowerShell
+10. Make ssh public key from your host PC(Windows), and make all VMs available to access with ssh without password with PowerShell
+11. You can make a profile for Windows Terminal for SSH, put ssh command in "Command line".

 > From now on, do not use _Hyper-V Manager_ to connect VMs.
 Use SSH from _PowerShell_.